How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 This approach collapses the chicken-and-egg problem: instead of needing a detailed cost estimate before you can prioritize, and needing a prioritization decision before you can justify the work to build that estimate, T-shirt sizing gives leadership enough signal to make a first-pass ranking decision and identify which projects warrant deeper analysis.

-Units are calibrated to the organization’s scale; the table above reflects benchmarks for mid-market firms in the $50M–$500M revenue range.
+Units are calibrated to the organization’s scale; the benchmarks above scale up or down for larger or smaller firms.
 The goal is not precision; it is comparability.
-By driving every proposed project to the same unit of measure, the organization can rank a compliance initiative against a revenue initiative against an infrastructure investment without requiring that all three have fully baked financial models.
+By driving every proposed project to the same units of measure, the organization can rank a compliance initiative against a revenue initiative against an infrastructure investment without requiring that all three have fully baked financial models.

 Benefit Components